JuliaWeb/WebSockets.jl/README.md

 ### About this package
 Originally from 2013 and Julia 0.2, the WebSockets API has remained largely unchanged.
 It now depends on [HTTP.jl](https://github.com/JuliaWeb/HTTP.jl) for establishing the http connections.
 That package is in ambitious development, and most functionality of this package is already implemented directly in HTTP.jl.

 This more downstream package may lag behind the latest version of HTTP.jl, and in so doing perhaps avoid some borderline bugs.
 This is why the examples and tests do not import HTTP methods directly, but rely on the methods imported in this package.
 E.g. by using `WebSockets.HTTP.listen` instead of `HTTP.listen` you may possibly be using the previous release of package HTTP.
 The imported HTTP version is capped so as to avoid possible issues when new versions of HTTP are released.
-When excluding imported functions, test coverage is 96%.

 ## What can you do with it?
 - read and write between entities you can program or know about